michaelsimsoe/family_budget/README.md

 heroku run rails db:schema:load
 ```
 fixed it.

+I feel I've made a lot of reduntant code and I might have put logic in the wrong places.
+But it works for now.
+I can't aim for perfect on these for-fun test-projects.

+Should have added tests though.
+Seems like a good habit.

 I've used git more than erlier.
 Trying to start branches for new functionality.
 I still suck at commiting though.